Program Dates: August 17 - November 22, 2020*

 Advanced cross-media research and studio production on a topical theme in contemporary art.

-- ARST 4915/6915 — Thematic Inquiry in Contemporary Art — Students will develop studio work addressing the theme utilizing the media of their expertise.
+- ARST 4915/6915 — Thematic Inquiry in Contemporary Art — Advanced cross-media research and studio production on a topical theme in contemporary art.
+Readings, guest lectures, and field research will guide discussions on the topical theme of the course.
+Students will develop studio work addressing teh theme utilizing the media of their expertise.

 Jewelry and Metalwork